rakibul4516/edu-dream-website/questions_and_answers.md

 - D: ReferenceError

- <h1>Ans: A -- ['🍕', '🍫', '🥑', '🍔'] </h1>
+ <h3>Ans: A - ['🍕', '🍫', '🥑', '🍔'] </h3>
-<p> Explaine: food is array , this array have 4 element , info is object with a fav property initially set to the first element of the food array, which is 🍕 , update the info.fav property to 🍝 , info object property does not affect the original food array.
-So, when you log the food array, it remains unchanged  </p>
+<p> Explaine:  First creates an array called food with four emoji elements.
+Then, it creates an object info with a property favoriteFood set to the first element of the food array.
+Then, it changes the info.favoriteFood to "🍝" but this change doesn't affect the food array.
+So, when console log the food array, it return the same element: ['🍕', '🍫', '🥑', '🍔']. </p>

 ###### 4. Write the correct answer from the following options and give an explanation (2-5 lines).